4d/go-mobile/docs/tutorials/relations/many-to-one-relations.md

 >
 > Giving descriptive relation names can make your project structure definition easier.

-Let's get started by downloading the Starter Project:
+Let's get started by downloading the Starter project:

 <div style= {{ textAlign: "center", marginTop: "20px", marginBottom: "20px" }}>
-<a className="button"
+<a className="button button--primary"
-href="https://github.com/4d-for-ios/tutorial-ManyToOneRelations/releases/latest/download/tutorial-ManyToOneRelations.zip">MANY TO ONE STARTER PROJECT</a>
+href="https://github.com/4d-for-ios/tutorial-ManyToOneRelations/releases/latest/download/tutorial-ManyToOneRelations.zip">MANY TO ONE Starter project</a>
 </div>

 Here we want to display the category for each task in the detail form of your generated app.
 To do so, open the **StarteriOSProject** from **Open > Mobile Project...**